german-alvarez-dev/aframe-webinar-2021/README.md

 ## Installation

-All files run on your browser, but to properly run them you'll need to enable a local server on your computer.
+All files run on your browser, but to properly experience them you'll need to enable a local server on your computer.
 [A-frame docs](https://aframe.io/docs/1.2.0/introduction/installation.html) has many suggestions about how to archieve this, but if you are familiar with NodeJS I suggest you [live server](https://www.npmjs.com/package/live-server) package.

 Also, you can always use each file content's on Codepen, just paste the `<body>` contents on a new Pen, and don't forget to include before Aframe CDN as we did [on the examples showed in the Webinar](https://codepen.io/collection/zxYOYZ).